AlexSzkDev/Code-Institute-Milestone-1/README.md

 ### Structure

 From the landing page people can promptly access my "work section" and "contact" through the two buttons below the heading.
 Also below to the bottom right of the screen is my full name and icons linking to both my Github page and Linked in profile.
 Further down the page is a small introduction about myself that then leads onto my skill-set which is displayed though icons of different languages.
-The portfolio section gives a top picture to every project card as well as a brief description on what the project is, technologies nad languages used to build it.
+The portfolio section gives a top picture to every project card as well as a brief description on what the project is, technologies and languages used to build it.